lmarti-dev/clever-domain-name-finder/README.md

 # Clever domain name finder
-A little tool to look up what words end in specific tlds.
+A little tool with a GUI in `tkinter` to look up what words end in specific tlds.

 Depends on `tkentrycomplete.py` created by Mitja Martini, updated by Russell Adams.